mimmol99/LLM_book_writer/README.md

 # LLM_book_writer

-Given a title and a description an LLM  generate an entire book and save in in different format.
+Given a title and a description,the LLM generates an entire book and save in in different format.

 # Process flow